 An inductive hollow-shaft measuring device for determining stirrer power in bioreactors is developed.

 Gruppo Lepetit S.p.a., Milan, ltaly places an order for a series of laboratory fermentors.

 The KLF small laboratory fermentor is placed on the market.

 The company delivers a 1500 L pilot system for Pfizer Ltd. in Sandwich, UK, and Bayer AG's Elberfeld plant in Wuppertal, Germany.

 The company moves to the former weaving mill of Oberholzer Et Co., Wald, Switzerland.

-A fermenter with enhanced safety standards is built for Boehringer Mannheim GmbH's Biochemica plant in Tutzing, Germany.
+A fermentor with enhanced safety standards is built for Boehringer Mannheim GmbH's Biochemica plant in Tutzing, Germany.

 The year 1981 sees a new production record but is also marked by the departure of cofounder Hans Müller.
 The settlement agreement between Pio Meyer and Hans Müller serves as the basis fora new beginning.
 Breaches of contract necessitate wearisome legal action against Serra Corporation, CA, USA .
 Sharply falling demand makes the general business situation difficult.

-A 30m3 fermenter is built for Lek, Tovarna farmacevtskih in Kemicni Izdelkov n.sol.o, Ljubliana, Slovenia, as well as an interferon plant for Biogen SA, Geneva.
+A 30m3 fermentor is built for Lek, Tovarna farmacevtskih in Kemicni Izdelkov n.sol.o, Ljubliana, Slovenia, as well as an interferon plant for Biogen SA, Geneva.

 Despite the strenuous efforts of all employees, sales decline further as a consequence of breaches of contract by the cofounder as well as a lawsuit in progress against MBR.
 Orders come in at a good pace, especially from BASF AG and BayerAG.
 The situation improves toward the end of the year, and the outlook for 1983 is good.